Introduction to Azure IoT with Fsharp

 Endpoint=sb://ihsuprodbyres001dednamespace.servicebus.windows.net;SharedAccessKeyName=iothubowner;SharedAccessKey=NWpfd9yzCX/qj1+tKGdMAsXa+7KZEJYVQ9Z9vZDAiBo=

-Back in the template pane, press the Create
+Back in the template pane, press the Create button at the bottom of the

 blade.
 The portal will present a run.fsx file, and likely some error messages